mariano-robles/azure-coding-guidelines/nodejs.md

 ### Spacing

-* [Ryan Dahl](http://nodeguide.com/community.html#ryan-dahl) has chosen to indent using 2 spaces.
+[Ryan Dahl](http://nodeguide.com/community.html#ryan-dahl) has chosen to indent using 2 spaces.
 We chose to do the same as most of the community.
 Never indent with tabs.
 Be sure to set this preference in your text editor.

+### Braces

+* Opening braces go on the same line as the statement.
 * `else` braces always open on the same line as the `if` statement closing brace and close on a new line.

 **For example:**